IPPSR/congressData/README.md

 Note that the `congress` package imports the dataset automatically and provides a number of helpful functions when working with it.
 You can load the dataset with the `data` function.
-A number of aggregations of the base member-year dataset (along with subsets) to member-sessions are also available.
-See the manual for documentation: [congressData manual](./congressData_1.0_manual.pdf)

 ``` r
 # Congress codebook